 The problem with incident reporting in most organisations

 Incident reporting is a part of the culture of almost all organisations.
 The logic being that if we capture incidents and investigate them, we can avoid similar occurrences.
 But is it working?
-I propose that, in most organisations, it is ineffective because we are focussing on the wrong thing.
+I propose that, in most organisations, it is ineffective because the focus is on the wrong thing.

 For a start, focussing on incidents is reactive, not proactive.
 Focussing on near-misses is not much better – they are just incidents with a bit of luck thrown in.
 What we should be concentrating on are the hazards and hazardous behaviour.